Written bySiddhant Pandey ·

 LPA is defined as the rainfall received by the entire country during the southwest monsoon over a period of 50 years.
 Currently, the LPA is 89cm, based on the average rainfall between 1951-2000.
 Under 90% LPA is considered deficit rainfall, while over 110% is excess.

+Due to the delay in the onset, monsoons will arrive late overall in India.
 The IMD reports that in Delhi, monsoon is likely to be delayed by two-three days from its usual onset on June 29.
 According to Skymet, it might take a week longer.